Heel (professional wrestling): History

 Common heel behavior includes cheating to win (e.g. using the ropes for leverage while pinning or attacking with a weapon while the referee is looking away), employing dirty tactics such as blatant chokes or raking the eyes, attacking other wrestlers backstage, interfering with other wrestlers' matches, insulting the fans or city they are in (referred to as "cheap heat") and acting in a haughty or superior manner.

 More theatrical heels would feature dramatic outfits giving off a nasty or otherwise dangerous look, such as wearing corpse paint over their faces, putting on demonic masks, covering themselves in dark leather and the like.
-Gorgeous George is regarded as the father of the wrestling gimmick, and by extension the heel gimmick.
+Gorgeous George is generally regarded as one of the first to implement a gimmick, let alone a "heel" gimmick, in professional wrestling.
 Starting in the 1940s, he invented an extravagant, flamboyant "pretty boy" gimmick who wore wavy blonde hair, colorful robes and ritzy outfits, and was accompanied by beautiful valets to the ring for his matches.
 The crowd widely jeered his persona, and came out to his matches in hopes of seeing him defeated.
 George relished this attention, and exploded into one of the most famous (and hated) heels not only of his era, but of all time.
 Another example of a dramatic heel is the wrestler The Undertaker, who, on many occasions throughout his career, has switched between portraying a heel or a face.
 During his period as the leader of The Ministry of Darkness, he appeared as a priest of the occult in a hooded black robe and literally sat in a throne, often in the shape of the symbol used to represent him.